asiapay-lib/integration_guide/README.md

-# integration_guide
+# AsiaPay Integration Guide
-Document and Integration Guide for AsiaPay
+You can find the Integration Guide and Manual at here